Seeker14491/ntr/README.md

 # ntr

-A Rust library to interface with [NTR Debugger 2](https://gbatemp.net/threads/release-ntr-debugger-2-with-source-the-first-public-real-time-debugger-for-n3ds.384858/).
+A Rust library for interfacing with the debugging functionality of [NTR CFW](https://gbatemp.net/threads/release-ntr-cfw-2-2-anti-piracy-region-free-cfw-on-jp-eu-us-aus-new-3ds.385142/).

 This library is in early development and not ready for use.